 Introduction

 In terms of taxonomic diversity, insects are the most diversified lifeforms on this planet.
 They comprise approximately 75%–80% of all known animal species, estimated to range from 10 to 30 million species, of which about 1.11–1.70 million have been described (Hailay, 2024).
 Agricultural crops habitats various group of insects viz., pest, predator and parasitoids.
 Insects considered as pest causes significant reduction in crop yields.
 Recently, Biodiversity studies of rice ecosystem gained significant importance as it has key role in ecosystem services.
-Paddy fields are considered as both aquatic and terrestrial habitat for major arthropods species.
+Rice fields are considered as both aquatic and terrestrial habitat for major arthropod species.
 These arthropods living in the rice fields are beneficial in the form of either predators or parasitoids.
 Any changes made in agricultural ecosystem can alter the populations of pest and their natural enemies.
 Rice crop stands as the fundamental sustenance for about half of global population, playing a key role in ensuring food security.
 Among the major yield limiting factor in the crop continuous monocropping is said to be the important one, it has been associated with increased outbreaks especially of monophagous pests.
 Agroforestry integrates trees or shrubs with crops and/or livestock, offering increased biodiversity compared to conventional agriculture (Holloway and Stork, 1991).
 So, integrating trees with crops changes microhabitat conditions favoring breeding and survival of natural enemies and other insects maintaining ecological balance.
 Agroforestry systems support greater biodiversity through improved habitat conditions and microclimate regulation, fostering a more diverse insect fauna.
 These systems provide a valuable strategy for biodiversity conservation, especially multistrata agroforestry which supports diverse insect habitats (Parasiya et al., 2023).
 Ecosystems with greater diversity of species tend to be more stable than those with lesser species.
 Also, Insect population varies and gets influenced by different biotic and abiotic factors.
 Telangana being located in the heart of the deccan plateau and western part of eastern ghats, exhibit diverse agroclimatic conditions.
 Monitoring of insect population dynamics and understanding their biodiversity trends is very crucial for adopting different management practices and it is the vital element of any ecosystem.
 Ecological importance of agroforestry, especially in tropical regions, research on seasonal arthropod abundance in these systems remains limited (Kishimoto Yamada et al., 2015).
 The objective of this study was to document baseline insect diversity in agroforest ecosystem where rice crop is bordered with teak plantation on its bunds and to generate a preliminary checklist to support future research on agroforest ecosystem studies.

 Material and methods